 The Foundation’s full Board of Directors determine all grants awarded.
 The Foundation has established the following review and approvals for grant recommendations:

-Executive Director reviews and approves: grant recommendations of $5,000 or less from donor advised, donor designated, memorial and scholarship funds, all special projects, agency endowment distributions, and field of interest grants recommended by Board leaders.
+Executive Director reviews and approves: grant recommendations of $5,000 or less

-Staff reviews and recommends to the full board for approval all grant recommendations over $5,000, regardless of the type of fund they come from, and all Juneau Hope Endowment Fund grants.
+Executive Director reviews and recommends to the full board for approval all grant recommendations over $5,000.

-Staff/Executive Director provides notice to all board members of grants and one week for directors to request full board approval, where board action is not otherwise taken.
+Executive Director provides notice to all board members of grants, where board action is not otherwise taken.
 Before each board meeting, the Board is provided with a list of all grants that have been awarded since the last board meeting.

 Board of Directors reviews the granting process and approves or changes the process providing authority to the Executive Director, Grant, Committee, Executive Committee to approve grants as needed.